Taiwan public holidays by year

 Peace Memorial Day2025-02-28 (Friday)Peace Memorial Day, also known as 228 Memorial Day, is a public holiday in Taiwan for honoring and mourning the victims and families of the February 28 incident in 1947.
 Proposals to establish Peace Memorial Day as a holiday began in the early 1990s.

-Qingming Festival2025-04-04 (Friday)The Qingming Festival (or Ching Ming Festival) is a traditional Chinese holiday where people honor their ancestors by visiting their graves to clean the sites, make offerings, and pay respects, often combined with spring outings to enjoy nature.
+Qingming Festival2025-04-06 (Sunday)The Qingming Festival (or Ching Ming Festival) is a traditional Chinese holiday where people honor their ancestors by visiting their graves to clean the sites, make offerings, and pay respects, often combined with spring outings to enjoy nature.

-Additional Holiday2025-05-30 (Friday)If two holidays fall on the same day, an adjacent working day may be given as an extra holiday; similarly, if a holiday falls on a weekend, the following Monday becomes a public holiday.
+Additional Holiday2025-05-30 (Friday)If two holidays fall on the same day, an adjacent working day may be given as an extra holiday; similarly, if a holiday falls on a weekend, an adjacent Friday or Monday may be designated as a public holiday.

 Dragon Boat Festival2025-05-31 (Saturday)The Dragon Boat Festival is a traditional Chinese holiday that occurs on the fifth day of the fifth month of the Chinese calendar, which corresponds to late May or early June in the Gregorian calendar.